 You can read more information about the proposed rules on the Labor Department website.

 At Home Care Solution is a leading provider of home care services including hourly, daily and live-in care.
-We offer no-cost, in-home assessments and provide fully screened and trained personal care aides.
+We offer no-cost, in-home evaluations and provide fully screened and trained personal care aides.